fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 We’ll first have a look on what membership inference actually means and how it can be used in order to violate individual privacy.
 Afterwards, we’ll go into some more details exploring how those attacks work on a low level.
 Then, we’ll use the TensorFlow Privacy library in order to conduct an attack on an ML classifier ourselves.
-You will see that it is pretty easy, with this powerful tool.
+You will see that this powerful tool makes it pretty easy.
-I will also briefly mention some factors that increase a model’s vulnerability against membership inference attacks and on protection measures.
+I will also briefly mention some factors that increase a model’s vulnerability against membership inference attacks and protective measures.

 ## Part 1: Membership Inference Attacks
 Membership inference attacks were first described by Shokri et al. \[1\] in 2017.